arthurysong/atribecalledarty.github.io/_posts/2020-02-29-validating_user_input_react_redux_with_rails_api.markdown

 3. In my action generator for dispatch, have if statement for when API sends errors
 4. Finally display any errors

+Here is my the link to my GitHub repo for my project if you need a closer look: https://github.com/atribecalledarty/i-manage